 Social workers are trained to provide a variety of services, ranging from psychotherapy to the administration of health and welfare programs.
 They work with human development and behavior, including the social, economic, and cultural systems in which people function.

 New York Licensed Master Social Workers have earned a Master of Social Work (M.S.W.) degree from a graduate school of social work accredited by the Council on Social Work Education and passed a national licensing exam.
-The Licensed Clinical Social Worker has completed an M.S.W. degree that includes clinical courses, has three years of post-degree supervised experience in clinical social work, and has passed a clinical licensing examination.
+The Licensed Master Social Worker may provide clinical services only under supervision of an LCSW, licensed psychologist or psychiatrist.

 The fee for licensure and first registration is $294.